The Sisters (album)

 The Sisters is the sixth studio album by American R&B vocal group Sister Sledge, released in 1982 by Cotillion Records.
-The album is the group's first self-produced album.
+The album is the group's first self-production.
 It contains a remake of the Mary Wells hit "My Guy".
 The Sisters peaked at No. 14 on the Top R&B/Hip-Hop Albums chart as well as No. 69 on the Billboard 200 chart.